BetaAI focus companion for builders.

 It feels the drift before you do.

-When the thread starts to fray, through lunch, a Slack rabbit hole, or a forty-minute Wikipedia or YouTube detour, Recall holds your place quietly until you're back.
+When the thread starts to fray, through lunch, a Slack rabbit hole, or a long Wikipedia detour, Recall holds your place quietly until you're back.

 04Return